yaroslavzinchenko/google-photos-api-video-upload/README.md

 ```

 After cloning the repository to the local machine, run these two commands:
-This will install dependencies from package-lock.json file and create node_modules folder.
 ```shell
 npm install
 ```
+**npm install** will install dependencies from package-lock.json file and create node_modules folder.

 ```shell
 composer install